If you’re looking for publicity images, check out the gallery.

 Ben wrote Swedish Fiddle Music: An Anthology, which has become the standard work on the subject in English, now in its second edition and available at lulu.com.
-“The best tune book and recording of Scandinavian fiddling” says Carl Rahkonen.
+“The best tune book and recording of Scandinavian fiddling” said Carl Rahkonen (although the page where he said it seems to have evaporated).
 He also found time to play and record with such people as Damon Albarn and Michael Nyman on the Fox feature film Ravenous, Ben Nicholls, poet playwright and songwriter Nick Burbridge in McDermott’s 2 Hours, theatre company dreamthinkspeak, poet Murray Lachlan Young, The Levellers including Mark Chadwick solo projects, The Saw Doctors, stars of the UK scene Fay Hield and the Hurricane Party, the great Jeff Warner, US legend Jim Kweskin, Canadian Songwriters’ Hall of Fame member Bonnie Dobson, and psychedelic dance-merchants Mandragora.
 He was one of the Expatriate Game, along with Duck Baker and the much-missed Maggie Boyle.

 Currently he’s working solo, performing and teaching various sorts of traditional fiddle music as well as singing songs, mosty from his father’s repertoire; with Laura Hockenhull and Dan Stewart as the Long Hill Ramblers; in English folk supergroup The Servants’ Ball; with Joe Locker and Robin Gillan in the New Deal String Band; with old-time banjo-player and singer Sara Grey and her son, singer and guitarist Kieron Means; with Belfast-born singer-songwriter and human jukebox Dan Donnelly; and in English dance band The Sussex Pistols, amongst other things.